-This means that for posters, adverts, billboards, flyers, vehicle signage, websites, Facebook pages etc, each advertising item must have a sentence at the bottom saying that it is authorised by the candidate or agent, i.e. "Authorised by Joe Citizen, 20 Main St, Tinseltown."
-This authorisation must be clearly visible on any campaigning material including signs and billboards
+This means that for posters, adverts, signs, billboards, flyers, vehicle signage, websites, Facebook pages etc, each advertising item must include a statement saying that it is authorised by the candidate or agent, i.e. "Authorised by Joe Citizen, 20 Main St, Tinseltown."
+This authorisation must be clearly visible on any campaigning material including signs and billboards.